 - 1. Select Cost Codes in the Subcontractors Maintenance window. - 2.
 Select Add Cost Codes to add a cost code for the subcontractor on the selected job.
 The cost code must already be assigned to the job.
-See Adding Cost Codes to a Job (page 96).
+See Adding Cost Codes to a Job (page 87).
 You can assign numerous cost codes to a subcontractor.
 You can also assign one cost code to multiple subcontractors.
 Accounts payable or purchase order transactions posted to a subcontractor cost code will automatically have retention withheld, based on the retention percent assigned to the subcontractor in the Subcontractors Maintenance window. - 3.
-If you do not want to print lien waivers for this cost code, mark the Don't Print Lien Waivers checkbox.
+If you do not want to print lien waivers for this cost code, mark the Don't Print Lien Waivers checkbox. - 4.
+To print a report listing all cost codes assigned to the subcontractor on the job, select File > Print in the Subcontractor Cost Codes window.